 The Value of Transmission study analyzes the value provided by 348 transmission upgrades that involved almost $3.4 billion of capital investment.
 In addition to fuel cost savings, the study quantifies other benefits associated with the transmission expansion upgrades, including reliability and resource adequacy benefits, generation capacity cost savings, reduced transmission losses, increased wheeling revenues, and public policy benefits associated with more optimal wind development facilitated by the transmission upgrades.

 The Value of Transmission study can be viewed in its entirety on SPP’s website.
-The Brattle letter can be downloaded using the link below.
+The Brattle letter can be downloaded below.